Here’s a comment that I saw on Reddit the other day:

-Just pick a subreddit, put it in to Ahrefs and you’ll get a few hundred content ideas along with the exact keywords you should be targeting.
+Just pick a subreddit relevant to your niche, put it in to Ahrefs and you’ll get a few hundred content ideas along with the exact keywords you should be targeting.

 That’s a ton of data for your content marketing team.

-Here’s another great example of how you can leverage our coverage:
+Here’s another great example of how you can use our coverage: